-Norway is known for its maritime industry, owning a large maritime fleet which contains traditional shipping and offshore vessels.
+Norway is known worldwide for its maritime industry, owning a large maritime fleet containing both traditional shipping boats as well as offshore vessels.

-Norway is also a pioneer in renewable energy as the hydropower provides almost all of Norway’s electricity while almost all gas and oil production is exported.
+Norway is also a pioneer in renewable energy since hydropower provides almost all of Norway’s electricity.

-The ICT industry is also known to the world and it is composed of many high-tech companies and companies which provide high-end consultancy services.
+The ICT industry is also well known across Norwegian borders thanks to its high-tech companies which provide high-end consultancy services.

 What are the advantages of a holding company in Norway?

-The holding companies are usually looked by investors who try to obtain control of another company or large properties with less investment or who try to increase the number of shares of the parent company.
+The holding companies are usually an inspired choice for investors who intend to obtain control of another company or large properties with less investment or who try to increase the number of shares of the parent company.